sagemathinc/cocalc-blog/src/_posts/2016-12-16-pandas-mooc.md

 ### 2. Convert Jupyter notebooks to Sage worksheets.

 If you would rather code in a Sage worksheet than a Jupyter notebook, use the SMC script `smc-ipynb2sagews` to convert the files.
-Open terminal file, for example mooc.term, and enter the following commands
+Open a terminal file, for example mooc.term, and enter the following commands

     $ cp Assignment\ 2.ipynb assgn2.ipynb
     $ smc-ipynb2sagews assgn2.ipynb